 9. Pension costs and other post-retirement benefits

-Enfield Saheli have set up a pension scheme with NEST pensions to meet its auto enrolment compliance requirement towards the Pension Regulator.
-In this year, one staff is enrolled in it
+Enfield Saheli has set up a pension scheme with NEST pensions to meet its auto enrolment compliance requirement towards the Pension Regulator.
+In this year, one staff is enrolled.

 10. Staff Costs